Aeroluna/LunaCoopMod/README.md

 - Added splash damage to Dehaka's Mammoth Beam weapon.
 - Increased the damage of Dehaka's Mammoth Beam by 50%.

 Should reduce Dehaka's reliance on psionic units for clearing waves.
 Dehaka gains a frontal cone cleave to his Claws and splash damage to his Mammoth Beam to compensate.
-Also increased the damage of the Mammoth Beam so it feels more desireable to get.
+Also increased the damage of the Mammoth Beam so it feels more desireable to get instead of feeling like a damage nerf.

 ## Tychus